Superformula/cloud-backend-test/README.md

 1. Document how consumers can quickly prototype against your APIs
     - GraphQL Playground setup
-    - Insomnia setup
+    - Insomnia/Postman setup
     - Feel free to use any other tool/client you might know that enable consumers to prototype against your API
 1. GraphQL Documentation Generation
-1. Client API generation
+1. Client API/SDK generation

 ## Frontend Wireframes/Mockups (Do not implement those screens)